 As part of regulating services, bunded rice fields may increase the water storage capacity of catchments and river basins, lower the peak flow of rivers, and increase groundwater flow.
-For example, in 1999 and 2000, 20% of the floodwater in the lower Mekong River Basin was estimated to be temporarily stored in upstream rice fields (Masumoto 2004).
-Other possible regulatory services of bunded rice fields and terraces include the prevention or mitigation of land subsidence, soil erosion, and landslides (PAWEES 2005).
-Percolating water from rice fields, canals, and storage reservoirs recharges groundwater systems (Mitsuno 1982).
-The moderation of air temperature by rice fields has been recognized as an important function in peri-urban areas where rice fields and urban land are intermingled (Oue 1994).
+For example, in 1999 and 2000, 20% of the floodwater in the lower Mekong River Basin was estimated to be temporarily stored in upstream paddy fields (Masumoto et al., 2004).
+Other possible regulatory services of bunded rice fields and terraces include the prevention or mitigation of land subsidence, soil erosion, and landslides (PAWEES, 2005).
+Percolating water from rice fields, canals, and storage reservoirs recharges groundwater systems (Mitsuno et al., 1982).
+The moderation of air temperature by rice fields has been recognized as an important function in peri-urban areas where rice fields and urban land are intermingled (Oue et al., 1994).
 This function is attributed to relatively high evapotranspiration rates resulting in reduced ambient temperature of the surrounding area in summer, and in lateral heat emission from the water body in winter.
-Rice can be used as a desalinization crop because the continuously percolating water (Chapter 1.3) leaches salts from the topsoil (Bhumbla and Abrol 1978).
-The leachate should be removed by a good drainage system, or else there is risk for increased salinization of the groundwater.
-Rice soils that are flooded for long periods of the year contribute to the mitigation of the greenhouse effect by taking CO2 from the atmosphere and sequestering the carbon (C) (Bronson 1997a, Dobermann 2003).
+Rice can be used as a desalinization crop because the continuously percolating water (Chapter 2.1) leaches salts from the topsoil (Bhumbla and Abrol, 1978).
+Rice soils that are flooded for long periods of the year contribute to the mitigation of the greenhouse effect by taking CO2 from the atmosphere and sequestering the carbon (C) (Bronson et al., 1997a; Dobermann et al., 2003).

 As a supporting service, flooded rice fields and irrigation channels form a comprehensive water network, which, together with the contiguous dry land, provides a complex mosaic of landscapes.
-Irrigated rice land has been classified as human-made wetlands by the Ramsar Convention on Wetlands (Ramsar 2004).
-Surveys show that such landscapes sustain a rich biodiversity, including unique as well as threatened species, and also enhance biodiversity in urban and peri-urban areas (Fernando et al 2005).
+Irrigated rice land has been classified as human-made wetlands by the Ramsar Convention on wetlands (Ramsar, 2004).
+Surveys show that such landscapes sustain a rich biodiversity, including unique as well as threatened species, and also enhance biodiversity in urban and peri-urban areas (Fernando et al., 2005).

 The cultural services of rice fields are especially valued in Asian countries where, for centuries, rice has been the main staple food and the single most important source of employment and income for rural people.
 Many old kingdoms as well as small communities have been founded on the construction of irrigation facilities to stabilize rice production.
-Rice affects daily life in many ways and the social concept of rice culture gives meaning to rice beyond its role as an item of production and consumption (Hamilton 2003).
+Rice affects daily life in many ways and the social concept of rice culture gives meaning to rice beyond its role as an item of production and consumption (Hamilton, 2003).
 Many traditional festivals and religious practices are associated with rice cultivation and rice fields are valued for their scenic beauty.

-4.2 Environmental impacts
+1.3 Environmental impacts

 The production of lowland rice affects the environment in negative ways, such as the emission of greenhouse gases and water pollution.
-In this section, environmental impacts that have a relationship with water and the hydrology of rice fields are summarized.
+In this section, environmental impacts are summarized which have a relationship with water and the hydrology of rice fields.

-4.2.1 Ammonia volatilization
+1.3.1 Ammonia volatilization

-Ammonia (NH2) volatilization from urea fertilizer is the major pathway of N loss in tropical flooded rice fields, often causing losses of 50% or more of the applied urea-N (Buresh and De Datta 1990).
-Ammonia-N emissions from lowland rice fields are estimated to be roughly 3.6 Tg per year (compared with a total of 9 Tg y-1 emitted from all agricultural fields), which is some 5-8% of the estimated 45-75Tg of globally emitted ammonia-N per year (Kirk 2004).
+Ammonia (NH3) volatilization from urea fertilizer is the major pathway of N loss in tropical flooded rice fields, often causing losses of 50% or more of the applied urea-N (Buresh and De Datta, 1990).
+Ammonia-N emissions from lowland rice fields are estimated to be roughly 3.6 Tg per year (compared with a total of 9 Tg yr-1 emitted from all agricultural fields), which is some 5-8% of the estimated 45-75 Tg of globally emitted ammonia-N per year (Kirk, 2004).
 The magnitude of ammonia volatilization largely depends on climatic conditions, field water status, and the method of N fertilizer application.
-Volatilized ammonium can be deposited on the earth by rain, which can lead to soil acidification (Kirk 2004) and unintended N inputs into natural ecosystems.
+Volatilized ammonium can be deposited on the earth by rain, which can lead to soil acidification (Kirk, 2004) and unintended N inputs into natural ecosystems.

-4.2.2 Greenhouse gases
+1.3.2 Greenhouse gases